Broad Anthropocen: The world and its human

-The way we perceive and simultaneously co-create the world is based on changing conceptual, perceptual, and technological tools.
-The Anthropocene signifies not only a new environmental reality but also its specific reflection.
-We see and treat the world differently.
-Thus, we rethink and remake the relationships between the human and non-human, local and global, science, art, and politics, as well as between natural and social sciences.
-We examine these transformations through empirical and theoretical studies at the intersection of disciplines such as anthropology, history, philosophy, and sociology of science, economics, cultural evolution, and (new) phenomenology.
+The way we know and at the same time co-create the world is based on changing conceptual, perceptual and technological tools.
+The Anthropocene signifies not only a new environmental reality, but also its own specific reflection, which includes a new reflection on the relationships between human and non-human, local and global, science, art and politics, as well as between the natural and social sciences.
+The world around us has changed, and we see it differently and treat it differently.
+We become sensitive to other things.
+We examine these changes through empirical and theoretical study at the border of the fields of anthropology, history, philosophy and sociology of science, economics, cultural evolution and (new) phenomenology

 Contributing to research in this field are: Anna Kvíčalová (coordinator), Michal Ajvaz, Jan Frei, Eliška Fulínová, Radan Haluzík, Marek Hudík, Zdeněk Konopásek, Jan Makovský, Karolína Pauknerová, Cyril Říha, Petr Tureček